All Products

 Important

 A backup vault can store backup data from different accounts at the same time.
-A backup policy can be attached to data sources from different accounts at the same time to achieve unified data protection for various types of resources across multiple accounts.
-Before you configure a cross-account backup plan, make sure that all prerequisites are met.
+A backup policy can be bound to data sources from different accounts at the same time to achieve unified data protection for various types of resources across multiple accounts.
+Before you configure a cross-account backup plan, make sure that all the prerequisites are met.

 Cross-account restore